Environmental Sustainability

 Hospitals consume a large amount of energy and use many materials that contribute to increased waste and greenhouse gas emissions.
 In fact, it is estimated the healthcare industry produces around 5% of the world's total greenhouse gas emissions.

-• LED lighting upgrades at South Shore Hospital.
+• Upgraded one chiller and two transformers at South Shore Hospital.

 Anesthetic Gas Usage

-• Annual review of medical gas system for leaks and exhaust issues.
+• Annual review of medical gas system for leaks and exhaust issues to prevent inadvertent greenhouse gas emissions.

-• Significantly reduced desflurane use and removed desflurane vaporizers from all of the anesthesia machines at South Shore Hospital.
+• Significantly reduced desflurane use and removed desflurane vaporizers from all anesthesia machines at South Shore Hospital and the South Shore Health Outpatient Care Center at 2 Pond Park Road in Hingham.

 • Waste anesthetic gas monitoring to assess staff safety and identify opportunities for process improvement to decrease greenhouse gas emissions.